PathwayCommons/ctd-to-biopax/README.md

 The interactions file contains all detailed interactions between chemicals and genes, but no background information on the chemical/gene entities.

-Therefore it is necessary to convert all these files and merge these models into one in order to get a properly annotated BioPAX model.
+We can convert any or all of these three files at once, merge into one BioPAX model.
-The converter exactly does that by making sure that the entity references from the vocabulary files match with the ones produced from the interactions file.
-This allows filling in the gaps and annotations of the entities in the final converted model.

 The CTD data sets have nested interactions that are captured by their structured XML file and their XML schema: